 - People who live in nursing homes or assisted living facilities and who test positive for COVID-19 must be isolated from other people.

 - Owners, operators, staff and volunteers are prohibited from disclosing protected and confidential health information, except as otherwise provided by law or with the resident’s consent.

-These rules remain in effect until April 9, 2020.
+These rules remain in effect until further notice.
 Your loved one’s facility may have implemented stricter protocols based on guidance from the Washington State Department of Health.
 You can learn more about that guidance here.

-Skagit County Public Health is strongly encouraging parents and guardians who can keep their children home at this time to do so.
+Skagit County Public Health continues to strongly encourage parents and guardians who can keep their children home at this time to do so.
 Keeping children at home, hiring a nanny or babysitter to provide one-to-one care, or sharing care responsibilities with other parents in groups of no more than two or three children will help reduce the risk of spreading this disease.

 Child care providers must be able to meet health and safety requirements, which includes updated guidance available here.
 Requirements include excluding sick employees from work; sending sick children home; meeting all CDC recommended cleaning and disinfecting procedures; and ensuring proper hand hygiene and sanitation are readily available to all children and staff.